Xalapa

 Xalapa or Jalapa (/həˈlɑːpə/, [xaˈlapa]), officially Xalapa-Enríquez ([xaˈlapa enˈrikes]), is the capital city of the Mexican state of Veracruz and the name of the surrounding municipality.
-In the 2005 census the city reported a population of 387,879 and the municipality of which it serves as municipal seat reported a population of 413,136.
+In 2020 census the city reported a population of 443,063 and the municipality of which it serves as municipal seat reported a population of 488,531.
 The municipality has an area of 118.45 km2.
 Xalapa lies near the geographic center of the state and is the second-largest city in the state after the city of Veracruz to the southeast.

 Etymology

 The name Xalapa comes from the Classical Nahuatl roots xālli ([ʃaːlːi], 'sand') and āpan ([aːpan], 'place of water'), which means approximately 'spring in the sand'.
 It's classically pronounced [ʃalaːpan] in Nahuatl, although the final /n/ is often omitted.
 This was adopted into Spanish as Xalapa.

 The complete name of the city is Xalapa-Enríquez, bestowed in honor of a governor from the 19th century, Juan de la Luz Enríquez.
 The city's nickname, "City of Flowers" (La ciudad de las flores), was given by Alexander von Humboldt, who visited the city 10 February 1804.
 The reference is also related to the city's older colonial history.
 According to folklore, the Spanish believed that Jalapa was the birthplace and home of the world's most beautiful woman, la Florecita, which literally means 'little flower'.
-The residents of Xalapa are called Xalapeños or Jalapeños, which is the name given to the popular large peppers cultivated in this area.
+The residents of Xalapa are called Xalapeños or Jalapeños, which is also the name given to the popular large peppers cultivated in this area.